What Is a Request for Information (RFI)?

 - Be specific

-- Provide complete and accurate context of the situation or question
+- Provide complete and accurate context of the situation or question, including specific references to drawing numbers, specification sections, or other relevant contract documents

 - Maintain a professional, considerate tone